 Geodesic is a “toolbox” distributed as a docker image containing all essential DevOps tools.
-It's how we get your team up and running quickly.
+It's how we ensure your team is up and running quickly.

-In the landscape of infrastructure, there are dozens of open source tools that we need on our personal machines to do our jobs.
+In the landscape of infrastructure, there are dozens of open-source tools that we need on our personal workstations to do our jobs.
 In SweetOps, instead of having you install each tool individually, we use Docker to package all of these tools into one convenient image that you can use as your infrastructure automation toolbox.
 We call it Geodesic and we use it as our DevOps automation shell and as the base Docker image for all of our DevOps tooling.

 Geodesic is just a “toolbox” distributed as a docker image.
 Think of it as a DevOps Linux Distribution packaged as a Docker image that provides users the ability to utilize atmos,

 helmfile, the AWS CLI, and many other popular tools that compromise the SweetOps methodology without having to invoke a dozen

 install commands to get started.
 It’s intended to be used as an interactive cloud automation shell, a base image for other containers, or used in CI/CD workflows to ensure that all systems are running the same set of versioned, easily accessible tools.

 - Consistency: toolboxes ensure that all team members have access to the same versions of the tools being used.
 This eliminates the risk of compatibility issues caused by different versions of the same tool being used.

 - Portability: oolboxes are self-contained, meaning they can be easily moved between different environments without requiring any additional installation or configuration.
 This makes it easy to work across different machines, operating systems, and cloud providers.

 - Isolation: toolbox containers provide a high degree of isolation, ensuring that the tools used in one project do not interfere with those used in another project.